paralax/ColossalOpera/easy/ZZ_letters_in_order.md

 Your challenge today is to write a program that can determine if the letters in a word are in alphabetical order.

-As a bonus, see if you can find words spelled in *reverse* alphebatical order.
+As a bonus, see if you can find words spelled in *reverse* alphabetical order.

 # Input Description